What is localization QA? Definition, benefits & best practices

 • See translations in context: Preview them in your app or website to avoid guesswork (use in-context editor, add screenshots and descriptions).

-• Catch UI issues early: Ensure text length, placeholders, and RTL (right-to-left) languages like Arabic or Hebrew are handled correctly.
+• Catch UI issues early: Ensure text length, placeholders, and RTL languages like Arabic or Hebrew are handled correctly.

 • Automate checks: Validate placeholders, plural rules, and formatting before they cause bugs.